viant/neatly/README.md

 1 ..
 010 -> would '0' left pad an index to 3 digits
 1 ..
 00100 -> would '0' left pad an index to 5 digits.

+'${tag}' is also special reserved keyword which expands to the current object tag.

 ### Data delegation and loading external resources use case